skonfig/extra/type/__netbox/man.rst

 AUTHORS
 -------
 Timothée Floure <t.floure@e-durable.ch>
+Matthias Stecher <matthiasstecher@gmx.de>

 COPYING
 -------
 Copyright \(C) 2020 Timothée Floure.
+Copyright \(C) 2020 Matthias Stecher.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.